 A few thoughts on other Domke bags I have owned.

 F8.
 Looks like an F3, but is really small.
-Watch out for this one as it is really too small to be useful and images of it can be misleading.
-An OMD, 45mm and 17mm filled up the inside compartment and the other pockets only held batteries or filters!
+Watch out for this one as it is really too small to be useful and most online images of it are misleading.
+An OMD, 45mm and 17mm filled up the inside compartment and the other pockets only held batteries or filters.
+It is the only Domke I have ever owned that looked over padded for it's size.

 F832.
 Not sure what I was thinking, but this one is a monster.
 It looks lovely and actually is, but it is designed for journalists with pro SLR cameras, big lenses with hoods in shooting position and large lap tops etc. Not me at all.